solanca/kraken-sdk-trading/api_cli/README.md

   - `closetime`: Filter by order close time (`open`, `close`, `both`).
 ```

-This format should help you document or utilize the API endpoint effectively.
-If you need further specifications or adjustments, feel free to specify!

 ## Additional Notes

 For more detailed information on each command, including potential error messages and handling, please refer to the Kraken API documentation.
 This will provide you with a comprehensive understanding of how each function interacts with the Kraken platform and how to handle various responses from the API.